paulhibbitts/docsify-this-one-page-course/README.md

 > This is a one page course site template for use with [Docsify-This](https://docsify-this.net/#/).

 ![ Docsify Docsify This One Page Course Template](screenshot.png) _Figure 1.
 Docsify Docsify This One Page Course Template.
-Explore a demo at [https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-course-template/main&homepage=home.md&toc=true](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-course-template/main&homepage=home.md&toc=true)_
+Explore the resulting standalone web page at [https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-course-template/main&homepage=home.md&toc=true](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-one-page-course-template/main&homepage=home.md&toc=true)_

 How to Use
 ---